What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 Am I Supposed To Tip At A Bed And Breakfast?

 Tipping your B&B host/innkeeper isn’t mandatory.
 In a typical large hotel, the reception staff, cleaning staff and bar staff are often different individuals.
 However, in family-owned bed and breakfasts, fewer people take on multiple roles.
-So if you enjoyed any aspect of your stay (breakfast, tours, etc.), it would be a kind gesture to leave a tip to show your appreciation.
+So if you enjoyed any aspect of your stay (breakfast, tours, etc.), it would be a kind gesture to leave a tip to show appreciation.

 What Are Bed And Breakfast Owners Called?